HaydenAndAki/Box-Model/README.md

 # Box-Model
-Includes just my index.html folder for the website.
+Includes my index.html and style.css folders for the website.